Real-Time Update: Wayfair Inc. (W) Stock Navigates the Market with Up-to-Date Data

 Sponsored

-The average price point forecasted by analysts for Wayfair Inc. (W) is $49.00, which is $9.12 above the current market price.
-The public float for W is 72.78M, and currently, short sellers hold a 35.23% ratio of that float.
-The average trading volume of W on March 09, 2023 was 5.95M shares.
+The average price point forecasted by analysts for Wayfair Inc. (W) is $49.00, which is $15.3 above the current market price.
+The public float for W is 72.78M, and currently, short sellers hold a 34.70% ratio of that floaft.
+The average trading volume of W on March 13, 2023 was 5.95M shares.

 W) stock’s latest price update

-Wayfair Inc. (NYSE: W)’s stock price has decreased by -1.13 compared to its previous closing price of 39.01.
-Despite this, the company has experienced a -1.93% fall in its stock price over the last five trading sessions.
+Wayfair Inc. (NYSE: W)’s stock price has decreased by -10.41 compared to its previous closing price of 36.23.
+Nevertheless, the company has seen a loss of -19.89% in its stock price over the last five trading days.
 Barron’s reported on 02/24/23 that Wayfair Stock Extends Losses.
 But Results ‘Nowhere Near as Bad’ as Investors Think.

 Analysts’ Opinion of W